-Formed in 1982, EIG Global Energy Partners is a leading provider of institutional capital to the energy sector globally.
-A niche investor, EIG has partnered with over 360 energy companies in 36 countries around the world since inception.
+Formed in 1982, EIG is a leading provider of institutional capital to the energy sector globally.
+A niche investor, EIG has partnered with 400 energy companies in 42 countries around the world since inception.
 The firm’s global platform supports seven offices on five continents.
 EIG seeks exceptional management teams and investment opportunities around the globe and across the full spectrum of the energy value chain.
 The firm believes there are current sector trends in the energy markets that will require massive amounts of capital to be deployed in the sector over the next 15-20 years.

 EIG is headquartered in Washington, D.C. with offices in Houston, London, Sydney, Rio de Janeiro, Hong Kong and Seoul.
 The firm is led by its partners, R. Blair Thomas, Chairman and Chief Executive Officer, and Randall S. Wade, President.

-- Energy Series – EIG’s energy strategies focus on providing hybrid debt and structured equity financing solutions to energy projects and companies on a global basis.
+- Flagship Fund Series – EIG’s Flagship Funds focus on providing hybrid debt and structured equity financing, typically in connection with projects sponsored by large companies, both public and private, on a global basis.
 The strategies target directly negotiated private transactions with mid- and large-cap energy companies and projects with an emphasis on transactions underpinned by hard assets, such as proven oil and gas reserves, pipelines, gathering systems, processing facilities, liquefied natural gas terminals, power plants, alternative energy and similar opportunities.